Ahgaff-level4/ACTS/README.md

       ```

       So that all dependencies in `package.json` will be downloaded and installed.
-      >See `README.md` file in `frontend-angular` folder for more information of how to run the application.
+      >See `README.md` file in `backend-nest` folder for more information of how to run the application.

 ## Debug process